Best Free AI Robo-Advisor Alternatives in 2026

 Short answer

 If you do not want to pay a robo-advisor a percentage of your assets every year, several tools have genuine free tiers that cover different jobs.
-ChatGPT’s free tier explains investing and reasons through decisions; Cleo handles budgeting for free; SoFi offers managed investing marketed with no advisory fee.
-Walnut is a free-tier AI investing assistant grounded in your real holdings, while Magnifi and M1 Finance offer different free-tier trade-offs.
-There is no single best one; match the tool to whether you want to learn, budget, manage hands-off, or do it yourself, and read what “free” actually means in each case.
+ChatGPT’s free tier explains investing and reasons through decisions; Cleo handles budgeting for free; SoFi offers managed investing marketed with no advisory fee; Walnut is a free-tier AI assistant grounded in your real holdings; M1 Finance has a no-management-fee DIY tier; and Magnifi is a subscription screener.
+The trap to avoid: Betterment, Wealthfront, and Fidelity Go get listed as “free” too, but charge a percentage of assets that only feels free because it is deducted quietly.
+There is no single best pick; match the tool to whether you want to learn, budget, manage hands-off, or do it yourself, and read what “free” actually means in each case.
 Free tiers change.
 Walnut is not an investment adviser.

-Traditional robo-advisors charge a small percentage of your assets every year to build and rebalance a portfolio for you.
-That is fine if you want it fully hands-off, but plenty of people would rather not pay an asset-based fee for something they can learn, research, or run themselves.
+Traditional robo-advisors like Betterment and Wealthfront charge a small percentage of your assets every year to build and rebalance a portfolio for you.
+That is fine if you want it fully hands-off, but plenty of people would rather not pay an asset-based fee for something they can learn, research, or run themselves, especially on a smaller balance where a percentage buys you very little.
 The good news is that a real set of tools now has genuine free tiers.
-The catch is that “free” means very different things from one to the next: a free plan, a free trial, or “no advisory fee” with other costs still underneath.
-This guide covers six options (ChatGPT, Cleo, SoFi, Walnut, Magnifi, and M1 Finance), describes each on the same fields, orders them by how free they really are, and is honest about where each one, including Walnut, is the wrong fit.
+The catch is that “free” means very different things from one to the next: a free plan, a free trial, “no advisory fee” with other costs underneath, free only up to a balance threshold, or a percentage of assets that feels free because you never write a check for it.
+This guide covers six free-relevant options in depth (ChatGPT, Cleo, Walnut, SoFi, Magnifi, and M1 Finance), names the tools that get called free but are not (Betterment, Wealthfront, Fidelity Go, and the subscription screeners), does the honest fee math, and is upfront about where Walnut itself is the wrong fit.
+For the broader category, see the best AI investing apps.

 What “free” really means here

-Before comparing anything, it helps to pin down the word, because “free” on a marketing page hides at least three different meanings, and they are not equally good for you:
+Before comparing anything, it helps to pin down the word, because “free” on a marketing page hides at least four different meanings, and they are not equally good for you:

 • A free tier.
 A genuinely no-cost level you can use indefinitely, with some feature or usage limits.
 ChatGPT, Cleo, and Walnut all have free tiers in this sense.
 This is the strongest kind of free.

 • A free trial.
-Full access for a short window before it starts charging, often with a card required up front.
+Full access for a short window before it starts charging, often with a card required up front, which is how subscription-led tools like Magnifi tend to work.
 If a tool asks for payment details before you can try it, treat it as a trial, not a free tier.

 • “No advisory fee.”
 No percentage-of-assets management charge, which is the fee a traditional robo takes.
 SoFi and M1 Finance are commonly listed here.
-It is a real saving, but it is not zero cost: the underlying funds still carry expense ratios.
+It is a real saving, but it is not zero cost: the underlying funds still carry expense ratios, and cash held in the portfolio can drag on returns.

-These three lead the list because their free offer is the most real.
-ChatGPT and Cleo have true free tiers you can use indefinitely, and SoFi’s automated investing has been marketed with no separate advisory fee, which is the closest a managed robo gets to free.
-None of them charges you a percentage of your assets to run a portfolio.
+These four lead the list because their free offer is the most real.
+ChatGPT and Cleo have true free tiers you can use indefinitely, Walnut has a free tier for chatting about the holdings in a broker you already own, and SoFi’s automated investing has been marketed with no separate advisory fee, which is the closest a managed robo gets to free.
+None of them charges you a percentage of your assets to run a portfolio, but they are free in different ways: ChatGPT and Cleo are free to chat without seeing your accounts, Walnut is free to use while you keep and trade at your own broker, and SoFi is free of an advisory fee while the underlying fund expense ratios still apply.

 ChatGPT